 Drunk Driving in Virginia and Across the Nation

 According to the 2017 Virginia Traffic Crash Facts put out by the Virginia DMV, there were 7,285 car accidents caused by impaired drivers—a 2.6 decrease from 2016.
 These alcohol-related accidents led to more than 4,000 injuries, many of them extremely serious.
 MADD statistics for the entire nation find that each and every day there are as many as 800 people injured in an accident caused by a drunk driver.
 Further, while it is estimated that drivers get behind the wheel while drunk more than 300,000 times a day, there are only about 2,800 DWI arrests per day.

 About twice as many alcohol-related fatalities occur on the weekends as occur during weekdays, with considerably more drunk driving accidents occurring after dark.
 Perhaps most alarming is that from 50-75 percent of drivers convicted of a DWI continue driving on a suspended license.
 The rate of drunk driving is the highest among those between the ages of 26 and 29, however, in 2017, the highest percentage of drunk drivers responsible for fatalities was for drivers between the ages of 21 and 24.

 What Should I Do if I’m Injured in an Accident with a Drunk Driver?

 If you have been injured in an auto accident caused by a drunk driver, you will need to cooperate fully with the police at the scene of the accident, while also obtaining as much information as possible regarding the other driver.
-This information will include his or her name, address and the name of the impaired driver’s insurance company.
+This information will include his or her name, address, and the name of the impaired driver’s insurance company.
 Be sure you see a doctor immediately following the accident to determine the extent of your injuries.
-Afterwards, keep a thorough record of every detail associated with the accident, including all your medical expenses related to the accident.
+Afterward, keep a thorough record of every detail associated with the accident, including all your medical expenses related to the accident.

 What Are My Rights When My Car Accident Was Caused By A Drunk Driver?